DinoHub-SubT/dsta_deploy/docs/build-azure.md

         sudo vim /etc/hosts

         # Add all the remote vm hosts.
 You can configure the names however you like.
-        # Example: add the following to the file:
+        # Example: add the following to the file (please confirm your VM IPs):

         10.0.2.4        azure-ugv
         10.0.2.5        azure-uav